About the Historical Plates

 The plates were copyrighted by the Transylvania Club in 2009.
 The original copyright is secured in the safety deposit box at the George D. Warthen Bank.

-The Transylvania Club anticipates the development of new products and new marketing strategies to ensure continual production of the official plate of the state and to assist monetarily to its purpose: The promotion of knowledge, cultivation of literary and cultural pursuits, and may include support of the Rosa M. Tarbutton Memorial Library.
+The Transylvania Club anticipates the development of new marketing strategies to ensure continual production of the official plate of the state and to assist monetarily to its purpose: The promotion of knowledge, cultivation of literary and cultural pursuits, and may include support of the Rosa M. Tarbutton Memorial Library.

 From the History of the Transylvania Club and the Georgia Historical Plates, by Gena Tarbutton, in Cotton to Kaolin: A History of Washington County, Georgia (1784-1989)